Ph.D. in Plant Breeding

 Tuition and Fees

 Tuition and fees vary based on Texas residency and course.
-On average most 3 semester credit hour courses will cost $1400-$1600 for residents and $2500-2700 for non-residents.
-Based on current rates, the total cost of the degree is approximately $35,000 for residents and $57,000 for non residents.
+An estimate of current costs can be found at https://tuition.tamu.edu/undergraduate.
 These rates are set by the University and are subject to yearly increases.

 Comments are closed.